Macrometacorp/docs/docs/queryworkers/query-workers.md

 ## Import Query Workers

-You can import custom queries from a saved file.
+To import custom queries from a saved file:

 1. In Macrometa, navigate to **Queries**.
 2. Click **Saved Queries**.